 Career and Technical Education Dual Enrollment

 Students wishing to enroll in Career and Technical Education Dual Enrollment programs may request for funding through the Career and Technical Education Dual Enrollment (CTEDE) Scholarship which provides funding for tuition and fees.
 If enough funding is available and at the discretion of the College, the CTEDE Scholarship may also cover the cost of textbooks, materials, and supplies as required in the syllabus of each course.
 CTEDE Scholarship funds may also be used to cover costs of specific academic course(s) that are required in the eligible CTE program of study but must be taken concurrently with the CTE course(s).

 Stem Dual Enrollment Scholarship

 In response to the Legislature’s expansion of opportunities that encourage a stronger employment focus for math and science teachers and other STEM-related fields in the state, the Alabama Community College System (ACCS) has expanded dual enrollment scholarships to high school students who are interested in taking college-level STEM courses through their local community college.

-Currently Child Development, Computer Information System, Emergency Medical Services, Medical Assisting Technology, Nursing Assisting, Applied Technology (Automotive, Industrial Maintenance, HVAC and Welding).
+Currently Applied Technology (Automotive, Industrial Maintenance, HVAC, and Welding), Child Development, Computer Information System, Emergency Medical Services, Fire Science, Medical Assisting Technology, Nursing Assisting, and Pharmacy Technician.
 Approved programs are subject to change from semester to semester.